enkryptcom/enKrypt/packages/hw-wallets/README.md

 Import path in the corresponding `Trezor` provider `config.ts`.
 See `src/trezor/ethereum/configs.ts` for example.

-NOTE: `Ledger` can't have any paths as each paths are defined by the corresponding app.

 ### Notes

 Connection request to hardware wallet actually happens on `getAddress()` request.
+`Ledger` can't have any paths as each paths are defined by the corresponding app.

 #### For Vue devs